I - Insert NewTemporary Blank Lines

 It is legal to ask for more temporary lines than the screen can display, but these will disappear when you attempt to scroll the screen.

 If you type any information (even the spacebar) on a temporary line, the line becomes a permanent part of the data and is assigned a line number the next time you press Enter.
-However, if you do not type any information, the space for the new line is automatically deleted the next time you press Enter.
+However, if you do not type any new information in the line, the space for the new line is automatically deleted the next time you press Enter.

 If you type information on the last, or only, inserted line and the cursor is still in the data portion of that line, the editor automatically inserts another line when you press Enter.
 That way you can continue entering new data without having to re-issue the I command each time.